hummingbot/hummingbot-site/docs/developers/scripts/getting-started.md

 ## Running a script

-From the Hummingbot client interface, enter `start --scripts [filename]` to start a script.
+From the Hummingbot client interface, enter `start --script [filename]` to start a script.

 Run `stop` to stop a script.